List of college bowl games: Proposed games

 Two proposed games, the Cure Bowl and Christmas Bowl, were turned down by the NCAA for 2010.
 The Cure Bowl was eventually added in 2014, for the 2015 bowl season.

 In August 2013, the Detroit Lions announced that it would hold a new bowl game at Ford Field beginning in 2014, holding Big Ten and Atlantic Coast Conference tie-ins, despite the existence of the Little Caesars Pizza Bowl.
 While Pizza Bowl organizers attempted to move the game to Comerica Park (a baseball stadium across the street from Ford Field), these plans never came to fruition.
 In August 2014, the Lions announced that the new game would be known as the Quick Lane Bowl, and play its inaugural game on December 26, 2014.
 In a statement to Crain's Detroit Business, Motor City Bowl co-founder Ken Hoffman confirmed that there would be no Little Caesars Pizza Bowl for 2014.

 In June 2013, ESPN.com reported that the so-called "Group of Five" conferences—the American Athletic Conference, Conference USA, MAC, Mountain West Conference, and Sun Belt Conference—were considering adding one or more new bowl games once the NCAA's current moratorium on new bowls expires after the 2013 season.
-This move was driven by a trend for the "Power Five" conferences (ACC, Big Ten, Big 12, Pac-12, and SEC) to play one another in bowl games.
-The 2013 season, the last of the current four-year bowl cycle, will have 16 bowls that involve two teams from "Power Five" leagues.
-The 2014 season, the first of a new six-year bowl cycle, will have at least 19, and possibly more, matchups of "Power Five" teams.
+This move was driven by a trend for the then-"Power Five" conferences (ACC, Big Ten, Big 12, Pac-12, and SEC) to play one another in bowl games.
+The 2013 season, the last of the then-current four-year bowl cycle, had 16 bowls that involved two teams from "Power Five" leagues.
+The 2014 season, the first of a new six-year bowl cycle, would have at least 19, and possibly more, matchups of "Power Five" teams.
 The "Group of Five" was apparently concerned that this trend would mean that its teams might not have available bowl slots.